-- using your own tissue instead of an implant
+- It uses your own tissue instead of an implant.

-- many women report that a fat-graft-reconstructed breast has sensation and feels soft, much like a natural, unreconstructed breast
+- Many women report that their fat-graft-reconstructed breast has some sensation and feels soft, much like the other unreconstructed breast.

 The disadvantages of fat grafting are:

-- the injected fat may be reabsorbed by the body and you may lose some breast volume over time
+- The injected fat may be reabsorbed by the body and you may lose some or all of the breast volume over time.

-- because some fat cells can stimulate cell growth, some doctors are concerned that fat injected into the breast area may cause dormant breast cancer cells to grow; research needs to be done to see if this concern is valid
+- Because some fat cells can stimulate cell growth, some doctors are concerned that fat injected into the breast area may cause dormant breast cancer cells to grow; research needs to be done to find out if this is true.

 - Some of the fat injected into the breast area may die, which is called “necrosis.”
 Symptoms of necrosis may include pain and bleeding, the skin turning dark blue or black, numbness, fever, and sores that ooze a bad-smelling discharge or pus.